 Notably, when the authorities arrived, the camera system could not extract images, and the storage drive was damaged, making the investigation difficult.

 "The main responsibility lies with the local authorities in licensing, inspecting and evaluating the operation of the shelter.
-The Department of Health is proposing a re-inspection to have a basis for further assessing the severity of the incident," Mr. Minh affirmed.
+The Department of Health is requesting a re-inspection to have a basis to further assess the severity of the incident," Mr. Minh affirmed.

 A representative of Long Truong Ward Police (Thu Duc City) also confirmed that a girl at the Thien Than shelter suffered facial injuries and was hospitalized.

-Initially, the police recorded statements from the injured person and the owner of the facility that the girl was "playing" with another friend, leading to the injury.
+Initially, the police recorded statements from the injured person and the owner of the facility that the girl was "playing around" with another child, leading to the injury.
 The police are currently continuing to verify and clarify the incident.

-Dr. Nguyen Van Sang - Deputy Head of the Department of Neurology at Nguyen Tri Phuong Hospital - said that on May 27, the hospital received a child patient with TKB in a state of multiple seizures, with an 8cm long wound that had been stitched at a lower-level facility.
+Dr. Nguyen Van Sang - Deputy Head of the Department of Neurology at Nguyen Tri Phuong Hospital - said that on May 27, the hospital received a child patient with TKB who was having multiple seizures and had an 8cm long wound that had been stitched at a lower level facility.

-After an initial assessment of his health, the baby was transferred to the hospital's pediatric department.
-However, he later had several seizures and was transferred to the neurology department.
+After an initial assessment, the baby was transferred to the hospital's pediatric department.
+However, the baby later had several seizures and was transferred to the neurology department.

-Doctors took the baby's cerebrospinal fluid for testing and the results were normal, with no viruses or abnormalities that would indicate encephalitis.
-The baby is currently alert and responsive, but still has occasional seizures.
+Doctors took the baby's cerebrospinal fluid for testing and the results were normal, no virus or abnormalities reflecting the current encephalitis.
+The baby is currently alert and responsive but still has occasional seizures.

 At the hospital, B. said that a friend living in the shelter hit him in the face with a shovel, causing a long, deep wound on his left cheek, causing a lot of bleeding and pain.

-A resident living near the shelter took the baby to a lower-level hospital to have his wound stitched before being admitted to Nguyen Tri Phuong Hospital for treatment.
+A resident living near the shelter took the baby to a lower level hospital to have his wound stitched before admitting him to Nguyen Tri Phuong Hospital for treatment.

 "The two children were not playing together, so the friend suddenly used a shovel to hit me," B. recounted.